Calvin College Rehabilitation Clinics offer an array of services including speech, occupational, and physical therapy, audiology, and social work.

 Initiating fall prevention for seniors

 Calvin College will be working alongside the Area Agency on Aging of Western Michigan (AAAWM) in order to provide valuable fall-prevention classes to seniors in the community.
-AAAWM provides an array of services to individuals over 60, making it their mission to help the elderly populations maintain independence in a safe environment.
+AAAWM provides an array of services to individuals over 60, making it their mission to help the older persons' demografic maintain independence in a safe environment.
 “When we first submitted this grant, I found out AAAWM had also received a grant for fall prevention,” said Judith Vander Woude, professor of speech pathology.
 “I talked to the executive director of the grant, Anne Ellermerts, who said they were doing some really cool stuff.
 So, we connected with them, and we clicked.”

 The AAAWM runs an evidence-based class called Matter of Balance for seniors who have a history or fear of falling.
 “A matter of balance really goes through concern versus fear, managing thoughts about falling and exploring fall prevention,” said Vander Woude.
 The class costs participants only $25 for eight weeks of education and exercise in a group setting.
-The grant will allow Calvin to provide classes to about 300 elderly people over the next two years.
+The grant will allow Calvin to provide classes to about 300 older persons over the next two years.
 Offering these classes can be very expensive, so AAAWM is always looking for additional funding to sustain their programs.
 “So, they were thrilled and we were thrilled,” said Vander Woude.

 “Given our interprofessional focus since day one, this grant enables our team to do important fall prevention education that is affordable for the participants,” said Vanderkamp.
 “We are now at a point where we can contribute to the body of knowledge with the application of population health models to address a widely problematic issue: poor balance and falls leading to significant injury, loss of function and even early death.”